fredyGabriel/crackseg/configs/training/README.md

-# configs/training/
+# Training Configuration

-Este directorio contiene archivos de configuración YAML para los parámetros de entrenamiento.
+This directory contains YAML configuration files for training parameters.

-- `default.yaml`: configuración por defecto para el proceso de entrenamiento.
+- `default.yaml`: default configuration for the training process.